Thomas A. LaVeist: Funding

 LaVeist's work has been supported by grants from the National Institutes of Health, Centers for Disease Control and Prevention, Department of Defense, Commonwealth Fund, the Russell Sage Foundation, and Agency for Healthcare Research and Quality.

 Honors and awards

 He has earned awards such as the Knowledge Award from the US Department of Health and Human Services and the American Sociology Association's Roberta G. Simmons best Dissertation Award.
-In 2013, he was elected to the National Academy of Medicine (formerly Institute of Medicine).
+In 2013, he was elected to the National Academy of Medicine (formerly the Institute of Medicine).